 Visual evidence is critical to a daycare negligence case.
 A preservation of evidence letter premised on O.C.G.A. § 24-14-22 is a valuable way to ensure that all relevant evidence is retained by the daycare facility.
 Daycare facilities are placing surveillance cameras within the classrooms with more regularity these days.
 Footage of the incident itself helps to substantiate or perhaps even rebut the underlying claims.
-Some footage, has revealed sordid treatment of a child by the staff, such as such as allowing a disabled child to get repeatedly attacked with a broom by other children.
+Some footage has revealed sordid treatment of a child by the staff, such as allowing a disabled child to get repeatedly attacked with a broom by other children.
 Other footage has revealed staff yelling directly into a child’s ear as a form of discipline.
 This type of footage helps a jury (and an adjuster) to become more attuned to the stark realities of these terrible situations.

 Aside from developing liability arguments in a case, photographs are equally valuable for demonstrating the full measure of damages.
 Children are very resilient.
 The physical injuries and symptoms may seemingly disappear within a month of the incident.
-With the reality of a jury trial more than a year in the future, pictures taken immediately after the incident, ensure that a facility does not minimize the severity of the incident.
-These photographs are also useful in negotiating the claim, and can be sent with the demand package.
+With the reality of a jury trial being more than a year in the future, pictures taken immediately after the incident can ensure that a facility does not minimize the severity of the incident.
+These photographs are also useful in negotiating the claim and can be sent with the demand package.
 The juxtaposition of a picture of the injured child before and after the incident is particularly effective For those cases that do go to trial, jurors will be able to see for themselves the pain and suffering endured by the child victim.

 In addition to the emotional toll after an incident, parents are also tasked with the difficult decision of finding alternative care.
 Alternate care may rest with a friend, family member, or another facility.
 If a child remains at the same daycare facility, then there are very real risks to a case.
 An insurance adjuster and defense counsel may suggest that the parent’s decision to keep the child at the same facility means the facility was not dangerous in reality.
-Fortunately though, a family is usually well positioned to seek reimbursement for some, if not all, of extra daycare expenses for a reasonable amount of time.
+Fortunately, a family is usually well-positioned to seek reimbursement for some, if not all, of extra daycare expenses for a reasonable amount of time.

 Attorneys need to be an emotionally supportive and trusted advisor to clients during the investigative phase because emotions are still very raw at this stage